How to write dimensions adapters

 Here are the standard dimensions grouped by dashboard type:

-: (Required for these dashboards) Trading volume for the period.
+dailyVolume: (Required) Trading volume for the period.

 Options Dimensions: